EDiasAlberto/PCGestureControls/README.md

 # PC Gesture Controls

+> NOTE: webcam video display is disabled for the multithreaded version.
+If you wish to use this, pull/clone a version prior to multithreading.

 Webcam‑based hand gesture mouse controller.
 Move your palm to move the cursor.
 Pinch gestures trigger mouse buttons:

 - Thumb + Index pinch (tips closer than ~5% of frame width) => Left mouse button (hold while pinched)